ExpediaGroup/styx/docs/developer-guide/plugins.md

 ## Configuration example

     plugins:
-      active: rewrite
+      active: addheaders
       all:
-        - name: rewrite
+        addheaders:
           factory:
-            class: "com.hotels.styx.RewritePluginFactory"
+            class: "com.hotels.styx.ExamplePluginFactory"
             classPath: "<path-to-plugin>/plugin-examples-1.0-SNAPSHOT.jar"
           config:
-            oldUri: "/olduri"
+            requestHeaderValue: "requestheader"
-            newUri: "/newuri"
+            responseHeaderValue: "responseheader"

 ### Configuration example explanation

 * **active** contains a comma-separated list of plugin names.
 It is a convenience feature used to switch a plugin on and off without needing to remove its entire set of configuration.
 * **all** contains a list of configuration for all the plugins deployed with the Styx instance.
 Inside each list item:
-    * **name** is the name of the plugin
+    * **addheaders** is the name of the plugin
     * **factory** configures a factory object that can produce the plugin:
         * **class** contains the name of the factory class, which must extend `com.hotels.styx.api.plugins.spi.PluginFactory`
         * **classPath** provides the location of the JAR file
     * **config** contains custom configuration for the particular plugin.
 Its value can be of any type.
-See below for how to write a custom config java class.
+See below how to write a custom config java class.

 When Styx starts, it sets up the HTTP interceptor chain as follows: